pmean/build-website/text/04/smoking.md

 These criteria are very commonly used, although Rothman and Greenland criticize them in their classic textbook, [Modern Epidemiology, Second Edition](http://www.lww.com/iproduct/?0-316-75780-2) (see pages 24-28).
-B. Burt Gerstman devotes a full chapter to Hill\'s criteria in his book, [Epidemiology Kept Simple](http://www.wiley.com/WileyCDA/WileyTitle/productCd-0471400289.html) (chapter 12).
-Edward Tufte liked Hill\'s criteria so much that he reproduced the [original 1965 article by Hill](http://www.edwardtufte.com/tufte/hill) on his web site.
+B. Burt Gerstman devotes a full chapter to Hill's criteria in his book, [Epidemiology Kept Simple](http://www.wiley.com/WileyCDA/WileyTitle/productCd-0471400289.html) (chapter 12).
+Edward Tufte liked Hill's criteria so much that he reproduced the [original 1965 article by Hill](http://www.edwardtufte.com/tufte/hill) on his web site.

-I\'d like to talk a bit more about specificity, because that is an important, but neglected criteria.
+I'd like to talk a bit more about specificity, because that is an important, but neglected criteria.

 I am generally skeptical of very general medical claims.
 For example,